 The Women study Centre has separate book collections.
 The College Library has a good number of books and journals on women studies.

-Skill Development Program has been given to the UG students since 1990s in order to create in them self-confidence and motivate them towards self-employment and to develop the skills on voluntary basis.
+Skill Development Program has been given to the UG students since the 1990s in order to create in them self-confidence and motivate them towards self-employment and to develop the skills on voluntary basis.
 When the autonomous status was conferred to the college in 2007-08, each course given under skill development programme earned one extra credit for the students.
-In 2010-11 when the curriculum was restructured, the skill based courses were made mandatory for all I UG students with one extra credit under the title “Holy Cross Academy”.
+In 2010-11 when the curriculum was restructured, the skill based courses have been made mandatory for all I UG students with one extra credit under the title “Holy Cross Academy”.
 From 2016-17 onwards the skill based courses were included in the curriculum under Part V for all students.

 The courses given under the “Holy Cross Academy” varies depending upon the needs of the students.
 Students can choose any one of the courses based on their choice and interest.
 The courses offered during 2018-19 are

 These courses are offered only on holidays / Saturdays from 9.30 a.m - 2.30 p.m for 10 days by experts from outside.

 The main objective of Entry Level Services is to motivate and guide the students to write competitive examinations.